-He was purchased in the 90s, along with a female, by his former owner who acquired them legally through an intermediarywho bought them from a circus when they were about 10 years old because they were no longer needed.
+He was purchased in the 90s, along with a female, by his former owner who acquired them legally through an intermediary.
+The intermediary bought them from a circus when they were about 10 years old because they were no longer needed.
 We know nothing of his life in the circus, only that the correct papers existed.
-(Spanish laws still allow private collectors, circuses and trainers that rent to television programs to keep potentially dangerous, extremely social and intelligent animals in danger of extinction such as chimpanzees).
+(Spanish laws still allow private collectors, circuses and trainers that rent to the entertainment industry to keep extremely social, intelligent and endangered animals such as chimpanzees).

 Once acquired by his past owner, he lived for 20 years in a purpose built cage on the grounds of his house in a village near Girona.

 Tom did not live alone, but alongside two females in an adjoining cage, Coco and Bea.
 It wasn’t possible for them to always be together because Tom would attack them out of frustration and boredom.
 He was the first of the three to arrive at MONA.